 Sony Center - Potsdamer Platz, Berlin

-The Sony Center (or Centre if you prefer the original English spelling) is one of the most compelling icons of modern Berlin.
+The Sony Center is one of the most compelling icons of modern Berlin.

 Situated in the heart of Potsdamer Platz which was decimated in WW2 and then turned into a Nomansland in the Cold War, it became prime real estate when the Berlin Wall came down.